lucapette/website/content/writing/the-appeal-of-static-typing.md

 non-goal for me but it's still interesting to go over why I think my experience won't convince anyone despite it did convince me.

-Back when worked only with dynamic languages, I came across these talking points many times.
+Back when I worked only with dynamic languages, I came across these talking points many times.
 None convinced me.
 While statically typed languages and dynamically typed ones are very different in practice, what makes them different isn't one big thing.
 It's a lot of small, every-day things.

 There's something else: it's hard to come across alternatives if you're happy with what you're doing.
 Also, there's definitely nothing wrong with being happy